ssokolow/gvrun/README.md

 # Usage

-The default hotkey it responds to is WinKey+Space ("`<Mod4>space`" in GTK+ accelerator parlance) and is easy to see and edit at the top of `gvrun.vala` until I can get around to implementing a config file.
+The default hotkey is WinKey+Space ("`<Mod4>space`" in GTK+ accelerator parlance) and is easy to see and edit at the top of `gvrun.vala` until I can get around to implementing a config file.

+To replicate the functionality of the `URL_*` and `EXT:` keys from `~/.gmrunrc`, set custom associations in your desktop's control panel.
+(This has the side-benefit of working in all applications, not just gvrun)

+See the [FAQ/PAQ](https://github.com/ssokolow/gvrun/wiki/Potentially-Asked-Questions) page for instructions if your desktop lacks a GUI for this.

 # License

 This program is licensed under the GNU GPL 2.0 or later with components of more general utility kept in their own source files and licensed under an MIT license to help enrich the Vala experience for potential future developers.